STAT545-UBC-hw-2019-20/stat545-hw-racquellem/README.md

 # _Who am I?_

 My full name is *Racquelle Sabrina Mangahas*.
 I'm a Filipino-Canadian MSc graduate student who recently *(that is, May 2019)* just arrived here from Oakville, Ontario.
 My field is in Oceanography :ocean:, where I will be studying the effects of Asian-derived aerosols on phytoplankton physiology and the water column in the Subarctic Northeastern Pacific Ocean.
-This requires me to board a Canadian government vessel and go on a 2-3 week long research cruise __three times a year__.
+This requires me to board a Canadian government vessel and go on a 2-3 week long research cruise __three times a year__!
 I actually went on my first research cruise last month *(August 2019)*, and it was really awesome *(but to be honest, it was a love-hate relationship)*.

 Some foods that I enjoy eating:
 1. :watermelon: